aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/search-and-replace/find-text-in-a-worksheet/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Worksheets/PostWorksheetTextSearch) defines a publicly accessible programming interface and lets you perform REST interactions directly from a web browser.

-You can use the **cURL** command‑line tool to access Aspose.Cells web services easily.
-The example below shows how to call the Cloud API with cURL.
+You can use the **cURL** command-line tool to access Aspose.Cells web services easily.
+The example below shows how to call the Cloud API using cURL.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}